-Most major Linux distribution create and use UUID on disk partitions during system installation which is then used to mount the partition in /etc/fstab.
-This addresses the problem of changing device name of the partition which the partition could then no longer be correctly mounted via fstab.
+Most major Linux distributions create and assign UUID on disk partitions during system installation, which is then used as an identifier to mount the partition in /etc/fstab.
+Once set, UUID is static, and it addresses the issue with partition's device name that could change, which causes the fstab to no longer be valid and the filesystem not mounted.

-You can create and assign UUID on newly created partitions or change partition UUID from the terminal in Linux.
+You can create and assign UUID on newly created partitions or change UUID on existing partitions in Linux from the terminal.

 $ uuidgen 39ea80c4-e748-47eb-835c-64025de53e26